babahadjsaid/RT1_firstassignment/README.md

 ## Some possible improvment
 The code can be further improved by many ways, two of them are:<br/>
-  1- By driving and implementing the drive method, so that we can get rid of the nasted while loops.(GoTo function)<br/>
+  1- By driving and implementing the drive method, so that we can get rid of the nasted while loops.(GoTo or rotate functions)<br/>
   2- Can improve the recognition of paired boxes by calculating the distance between two diffrent colored boxes